Apolixit/Polkanalysis/README.md

 [![SubstrateGaming](https://img.shields.io/badge/Substrate_Gaming-Substrate.NET.Toolchain-blue)](https://github.com/SubstrateGaming)

-Polkanalysis is a Substrate-based blockchain explorer written in .NET It provide front end application and display aggregated data from the blockchain.
+Polkanalysis is a Substrate-based blockchain explorer written in .NET.
+It provide front end application and display aggregated data from the blockchain.

+## Developpement state
+__This application is under heavy developpement.
+It plans to be release Q4 2023 / Q1 2024 !__

 The application currently support :
 * [Polkadot](https://polkadot.network)